archerlclclc/SteemOps/README.md

 Please find detailed instructions of the *SteemOps* dataset in our recently published paper **'SteemOps: Extracting and Analyzing Key Operations in Steemit Blockchain-based Social Media Platform'**, which has been accepted by [**ACM CODASPY'21**](http://www.codaspy.org/2021/index.html) for publishing.

 ## Related papers
+The following papers used the *SteemOps* dataset in their research.
+You may also find them interesting.